 Myomo (MYO) Gets a Buy Rating from Colliers Securities

-In a report issued on January 26, Kyle Bauser from Colliers Securities reiterated a Buy rating on Myomo (MYO), with a price target of $16.00.
-The company’s shares closed last Friday at $11.29.
+In a report released today, Kyle Bauser from Colliers Securities reiterated a Buy rating on Myomo (MYO), with a price target of $16.00.
+The company’s shares closed last Wednesday at $12.89.

 Myomo has an analyst consensus of Moderate Buy, with a price target consensus of $16.00.